AI Learning Algorithms: Deep Learning, Hybrid Models, and Large-Scale Model Integration: Machine Learning

 \section{Machine Learning}

-Machine learning is categorized as a subset of artificial intelligence which deals with learning from the data to act like human beings, and to analyze and process the given tasks efficiently.
+Machine learning is categorized as a subset of artificial intelligence that encompasses probability theory, statistics, approximation theory, convex analysis, and algorithm complexity which deals with learning from the data to act like human beings, and to analyze and process the given tasks efficiently.
 It has a wide variety of applications in biomedical, engineering, science, agriculture, animal sciences, neuroscience, remote sensing, etc. Those equipped with ML can run decision-making and performance analysis much faster than they ever could have before.
-Segmentation, detection, and recognition are among the most important real-world problems.
+However, this section is dedicated to some fundamental computer vision tasks like segmentation, classification, and detection, as they are highly applicable in numerous practical scenarios.

 Segmentation is one of the critical steps to be done prior to further image analysis and processing.
 The segmented features are supposed to be fed to the algorithm for recognition and classification.
 Some published research has shown that ML can process these tasks properly \cite{mahadevkar2022review}.
 Fig. \ref{fig:image-seg} shows some of these tasks for Barbara test image \cite{chang2000adaptive}.
-In this section, we discuss some important concepts and techniques in ML.
+In this section, we also discuss some important concepts and techniques in ML.